J-Rios/TLG_JoinCaptchaBot/README.md

 systemctl enable --now bot.service
 ```

-Remembert that, if you wan't to disable it, you should execute:
+Remember that, if you wan't to disable it, you should execute:

 ```bash
 systemctl disable bot.service